Understanding the Dynamics of DNNs Using Graph Modularity: Related Work

-State-of-the-art DNNs often involve very deep networks, which are bound to bring massive parameters and floating-point operations.
+\textbf{Layer pruning.} State-of-the-art DNNs often involve very deep networks, which are bound to bring massive parameters and floating-point operations.
 Therefore, many efforts have been made to design compact models.
-Layer pruning is one stream among them.
-Typically, layer pruning removes the entire redundant layers, which is suitable for general-purpose hardware.
-However, it has been relatively little explored yet.
-Xu et al.~\cite{xu2020layer} first introduce a trainable layer scaling factor to identify the redundant layers during the sparse training.
+Pruning is one stream among them, which can be roughly devided into three categories, namely, weight pruning~\cite{DBLP:conf/iclr/FrankleC19,azarian2020learned,DBLP:conf/iclr/LinSBDJ20}, filter pruning~\cite{lin2019towards,lin2020hrank,DBLP:conf/cvpr/Tang0XD0T021} and layer pruning~\cite{xu2020layer,elkerdawy2020filter,zhou2021evolutionary,chen2018shallowing,wang2021accelerate,wang2019dbp}.
+Weight pruning compresses over-parameterized models by dropping redundant individual weights, which has limited applications on general-purpose hardware.
+Filter pruning seeks to remove entire redundant filters or channels instead of individual weights.
+Compared to weight pruning and filter pruning, layer pruning removes the entire redundant layers, which is more suitable for general-purpose hardware.
+Existing layer pruning methods mainly differ in how to determine which layers need to be pruned.
+For example, Xu et al.~\cite{xu2020layer} first introduce a trainable layer scaling factor to identify the redundant layers during the sparse training.
 And then they prune the layers with very small factors and retrain the model to recover the accuracy.
+Elkerdawy et al. \cite{elkerdawy2020filter} leverage imprinting to calculate a per-layer importance score in one-shot and then prune the least important layers and fine-tune the shallower model.
 Zhou et al.~\cite{zhou2021evolutionary} leverage the ensemble view of block-wise DNNs and employ the multi-objective optimization paradigm to prune redundant blocks while avoiding performance degradation.
 Based on the observations of~\cite{alain2016understanding}, Chen and Zhao~\cite{chen2018shallowing}, Wang et al.~\cite{wang2021accelerate}, and Wang et al.~\cite{wang2019dbp}, respectively, utilize linear classifier probes to guide the layer pruning.
 Specifically, they prune the layers which provide minor contributions on boosting the performance of features.

+\textbf{Adversarial samples.} Although DNNs have gained remarkable achievements in many tasks \cite{he2016deep,redmon2016you,maqueda2018event,sutskever2014sequence}, they have been found vulnerable to adversarial examples, which are born of intentionally perturbing benign samples in a human-imperceptible fashion~\cite{DBLP:journals/corr/SzegedyZSBEGF13,DBLP:journals/corr/GoodfellowSS14}.
+The vulnerability to adversarial examples hinders DNNs from being applied in safety-critical environments.
+Therefore, attacks and defenses on adversarial examples have attracted significant attention in machine learning.
+There has been a multitude of work studying methods to obtain adversarial examples~\cite{DBLP:journals/corr/GoodfellowSS14,DBLP:conf/iclr/MadryMSTV18,papernot2016limitations,carlini2017towards,su2019one,narodytska2016simple,maho2021surfree,li2021aha} and to make DNNs robust against adversarial examples~\cite{shafahi2019adversarial,DBLP:conf/iclr/WongRK20}.